codio/knowledge/source/instructors/setupcourses/import-from-github-classroom.rst

 3. Click **Import** in the top right corner.

-4. Log in to your GitHub Classroom account when prompted.
+4. Sign in to your GitHub account when prompted.
 If you are already signed in to GitHub in this browser session, your classroom organizations populate automatically.

 5. Select the classroom you want to import.